 Bridge is an absolutely fantastic tool and has several million users worldwide, from casual users utilising the basic functions, through to professional power users to whom Bridge is an integral part of their everyday workflow.
 If you are part of a producing or publicity team that needs to have multiple eyes on assets, you can even use Bridge to access images stored on the Cloud.

 Learn more about why you should use Bridge

-So now you’ve got all of your images neatly organised, it’s time to get talent approval sorted.
+So now you’ve got all of your images neatly organised and have both RAW and JPG copies, it’s time to use the Image Approvals online talent approval system.